Updated: May 14

 It’s no secret that a healthy digestive system is essential to overall wellness.
-The gastrointestinal tract is our body’s main tool for absorbing nutrients, and it also plays a major role in our immune system (check out our other blog to learn more about how to strengthen or boost your immunity with 7-day recipes).
-A healthy digestive tract is fundamental to our health — having one that isn’t working properly can lead to many health problems.
+The gastrointestinal tract is our body’s primary tool for absorbing nutrients.
+It also plays a significant role in our immune system.
+Therefore, a healthy digestive tract is fundamental to our health — having one that isn’t working properly can lead to many health problems.
 Luckily, you can take a few simple steps to ensure that your digestive system stays happy and healthy.

 The Importance of a Healthy Digestive System

 Digestion is essential for breaking down food into nutrients that the body uses for energy, growth, and cell repair.
 Food and water are converted into smaller molecules of nutrients before they are absorbed by the blood and transferred to the body's cells.
 The body breaks down nutrients from food and alcohol into carbohydrates, proteins, fats, and vitamins.

 Carbohydrates.
 Carbohydrates are sugars, starches, and fibre present in various foods.
 Carbohydrates are classified into basic or complex based on their chemical composition.
 Simple carbohydrates include sugars in foods such as fruit, vegetables, milk and milk products, and sugars introduced during food production.
 Complex carbohydrates are starches and fibre present in whole-grain bread and cereals, starchy vegetables, and legumes.
 The Dietary Recommendations for Americans, 2010, suggest that 45 to 65 percent of the required daily calories come from carbohydrates.